JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 }
 ```

-In Kotlin, there’s a special function `firstOrNull()`, and using the [`Elvis operator`](https://kotlinlang.org/docs/null-safety.html#elvis-operator), you can do further actions right away depending on the result.
+In Kotlin, there's a special function `firstOrNull()`, and using the [`Elvis operator`](null-safety.md#elvis-operator), you can perform further actions right away depending on the result.

 ```kotlin
 // Kotlin